Osaka withdraws from Rome quarters with right hand injury

 Meanwhile, Roger Federer and top-ranked Naomi Osaka withdrew before their quarterfinals because of injuries.

-Federer reported a right leg injury ahead of his match against Tsitsipas, while Osaka said her right hand was hurting before she was to play Kiki Bertens.
+Federer reported a right leg injury ahead of his match against Tsitsipas, and Osaka said she’d mysteriously woken up with a sore right hand ahead of her scheduled match against Kiki Bertens.

-Also reaching the last four was Diego Schwartzman, who beat Kei Nishikori for the first time in four tries, 6-4, 6-2, to reach his first Masters Series semifinal.

-The 24th-ranked Schwartzman will face top-ranked Novak Djokovic or fellow Argentine Juan Martin del Potro.

-Bertens, who won the Madrid Open last week, will face Marketa Vondrousova or Johanna Konta.
+Bertens, who won the Madrid Open last week, will face Johanna Konta, who beat Marketa Vondrousova 6-3, 3-6, 6-1.

-While Osaka won both of her matches on Thursday in straight sets, the 37-year-old Federer had to labor for more than 2 ½ hours to overcome Borna Coric in his second time on court.
+Although Osaka won both of her matches on Thursday in straight sets, Federer, 37, had to labor for more than 2 ½ hours to overcome Borna Coric in his second time on court.

 Federer said after beating Coric that he slid on a wet line and his leg “was hurting a little bit.”